 A valid passport is required for all visitors to Costa Rica and must be valid for at least six (6) months beyond the duration of your stay.

 Yellow Dog provides airline reservations ad ticketing assistance through etcTravel Group, and a full-service airline logistics agent that can help book airline tickets, hotels, rental cars, and more.
 You can click here to request a quote or contact Yellow Dog for more information at 406-585-8667. etcTravel Group offers dedicated support services for all Yellow Dog clients.
 Service fees may apply when booking or researching tickets, and etcTravel will discuss this with you before sending quotes.

 – Trip Insurance and Emergency Evacuation

 – Global Rescue Membership

 World-class, catch-and-release fishing in the Pacific Ocean for sailfish, striped, blue and black marlin, dorado, tuna, and wahoo.
 Guests also have access to the productive in-shore fishing in the Golfo Dulce (Sweet Gulf) for roosterfish, cubera snapper, Jack Crevalle, bluefin trevally, sierra mackerel, tripletail, and grouper.

 Offshore Costa Rica Fishing Species

-Marlin — The “lady in the blue dress,” or blue marlin, is the most common of Costa Rican marlin and can be found in the area’s cobalt waters throughout the year.
+Marlin — The “lady in the blue dress,” or blue marlin, is the most common Costa Rican marlin and can be found in the area’s cobalt waters throughout the year.
 Numbers peak in November and December as well as March and April.
-Black marlin are most abundant in July and August and few striped marlin is around at the same time.
+Black marlin are most abundant in July and August with a few striped marlin also around at the same time.

 Sailfish — Sailfish are present year-round and a half dozen hook-ups are common almost any day of the year.
 From November to May the numbers increase and days of 12 fish or more are common.